 There are a number of additional options within the lifetime mortgage category, including protected plans, enhanced plans, combined plans and interest payment plans.
 Each of these is explained in more depth on our lifetime mortgage page.

 Alternatively, home reversion plans allow you to sell all or part of your home to the plan provider in return for a cash lump sum, with ownership of the property passing to the reversion company.
 There is no interest charged on a home reversion plan, and you are able to remain in the home for as long as you wish.
-However, you will not receive full market value for the property, and your estate will not benefit from the full extent of any increase in the house’s price.
+However, you will not receive full market value for the property, and your estate will not benefit from the full extent of any increase in your home’s value.

-You will still be able to leave your share of the property as an inheritance, and your estate will benefit from increases to this percentage of the property’s price.
+If you do not sell 100% of the property, you will still be able to leave your share of the property as an inheritance, and your estate will benefit from increases to this percentage of the property’s value.

 So which option is right for you?
 That decision comes down to a lot of different factors, including: